Last Updated on December 1, 2023 by Laura Teso

 Low lights, a lot of warm wood, a majority of tables for two and a rear lighter room similar to a terrace.
 The staff was friendly and easygoing.

 I was a bit disappointed when I found out that both the dishes I had previously saw in the online menu (and I was looking forward to try them) were still there, but with significant variations.
 I ordered them anyway.
 Do not get me wrong.
 It’s not that I didn’t like them.
 I liked them both.
-But they were less tasty than I expected.
-Probably I had my mind set on the version I read online.
-Pity.
+But I had my mind set on the version I read online.
 For the record they were the bigoli with hen and the guinea fowl (which was very tender).

 However my husband Matteo had tagliatelle with radicchio and shrimps and then octopus with potatoes.
 His courses were both very tasty.
 The octopus in particular was unbelievably tender.
 An authentic pleasure to the palate.
 I obviously coulnd’t help but raid his plate more than once. 😉